OrderFlow by Mentilead Back to Home

 1. Overview

 The quick order page lives on your storefront at your-store.myshopify.com/apps/orderflow.
-It has 4 tabs — Products, Saved Lists, Order History, and Import — a search bar at the top, and a cart sidebar on desktop.
+It uses a unified single-page layout with a search bar at the top, contextual content sections (Frequently Ordered, Saved Lists, Order History), and a sticky cart sidebar on desktop.

 The page runs through Shopify's App Proxy, so it appears on your domain with your theme's header and footer wrapping it.
 This means customers see a consistent experience — the quick order page feels like a native part of your store, not an external tool.
 No separate login is required because the customer's Shopify session carries over automatically.